Menu

 Helping your child at home

-Right from the start children take books home regularly and it is important for them to read with parents throughout their time in school.
-We also encourage our older children to read at least 10 pages per day to develop better fluency and understanding.
+Right from the start, children take books home regularly and it is important for them to read with parents throughout their time in school.
+We also encourage our older children to read regularly every day to develop better fluency and understanding.

 MeridianPrimary School